gkdivya/EVA/6_BatchNormalization_Regularization/README.md

 |LayerNorm with L2|98.94|99.56|0.0159|0|0.001
 |BatchNorm with L1 and L2|98.07|99.31|0.0233|0.001|0.001

+### Observations
+- When we apply LayerNorm, GroupNorm and BatchNorm techniques individually, without any regularization we observe that BatchNorm performs better than other two techniques.
+- Batch norm performed better with higher batch sizes, details can be found [here](https://github.com/gkdivya/EVA/blob/main/6_BatchNormalization_Regularization/Experiments/BatchNorm/README.md)
+- We found that GroupNorm was better than batch norm when we have smaller batch size, details can be found [here](https://github.com/gkdivya/EVA/tree/main/6_BatchNormalization_Regularization/Experiments/GroupNorm)
+- Layernorm performance was lower compared to other two techniques, however we could see some improvement when used with regularization.

 ### About Code

 The final code can be found [here](https://github.com/gkdivya/EVA/blob/main/6_BatchNormalization_Regularization/MNIST_Normalization_and_Regularization_v1.ipynb) and code for the experiments can be found [here](https://github.com/gkdivya/EVA/tree/main/6_BatchNormalization_Regularization/Experiments)